shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 ## Overview

 The Shopware 6 Administration stores API errors in the [Vuex store](https://vuex.vuejs.org/).
-Where they are centrally accessible to your components, with a flat data structure wich looks like this:
+There they are centrally accessible to your components, with a flat data structure looking like this:

 ```
 (state)